KabodGarments/KabodGarments.github.io/README.md

 Sample: https://choosealicense.com/licenses/agpl-3.0/

 # About Me
 My name is Nick Waweru.
 I have a legal and social science background.
-I have been a freelance Wordpress web developer for the last3 years since 2017.
+I have been a freelance Wordpress web developer for the last 3 years since 2017.

 I found it very easy and interesting to practice web development via CMS like Wix.com and Wordpress, but at the same time i felt hindered and restricted in regards to becoming a full stack we developer as i could not understand the underlying of the web development industry as well as the platforms that i was already using.